softicar/gradle-plugins/CONTRIBUTING.md

 ### 2. Description

-If the pull request is linked to a [GitHub Issue](../../issues) the issue should be referenced in the description using a '#', e.g. `#123`.
+If the pull request resolves or addresses a [GitHub Issue](../../issues), the issue shall be referenced in the description using a '#', e.g. `#123`.

 Furthermore, a pull request shall describe how the changes were validated, e.g. a test plan shall be given.
 - A test plan is not required for purely mechanical refactorings (e.g. renaming, moving, etc. by the IDE), as well as changes to documentation.